Linda Boyden

-Linda Boyden (born July 6, 1948) is a poet and children's books writer.
+Linda Boyden (born July 6, 1948) is an American poet and children's books writer.

 Background

 Born in Attleboro, Massachusetts, Boyden is the daughter of Ray Simmons and Marie Dargis Simmons.
-She claims French-Canadian and Cherokee descent and is a member of the unrecognized United Lumbee Nation.
+She is of French-Canadian and Cherokee descent and is a member of the United Lumbee Nation.
 As a child, she told stories to her dolls and to younger children.
 Enjoyment of reading led her to wish that she could be a writer.
 In 1970, she graduated from Framingham State College with a bachelor of science in education degree.
 She received a master's of education degree from the University of Virginia in 1992.

 Career

 Boyden began teaching first grade in a school in Baltimore in 1970 and taught "on and off" for 17 years.
 Her career focus shifted to writing after she and her husband moved to Maui in 1997.
 The first acceptance of her work by a publisher came in 2000.